Poised Mahomes and a Suddenly Super Defense Make Chiefs the Team to Beat

 Poised Mahomes and a Suddenly Super Defense Make Chiefs the Team to BeatJanuary 13, 2019

-We are used to Kansas City quarterback Patrick Mahomes doing the impossible.
+We are used to Kansas City Chiefs quarterback Patrick Mahomes doing the impossible.
 We see the no-look passes.
 The sidearm throws.
 The deep bombs.
 The dazzling runs.
 All of the things that make us bulge our eyes and spit out our drinks.

-Yet what we saw Mahomes do against Indianapolis in the divisional round was something more spectacular, and something that will make him even scarier: He played like a seasoned, composed playoff veteran.
+Yet what we saw Mahomes do against the Indianapolis Colts in the divisional round Saturday was something more spectacular, and something that will make him even scarier: He played like a seasoned, composed playoff veteran.

 On top of that, we saw a Kansas City defense—the unit that was supposed to keep the Chiefs out of the Super Bowl—transform into a monster that stuffed the Colts, holding them to 126 total yards through three quarters and zero first downs until late in the first half.

-This was a Kansas City team that played a total game against Indianapolis, winning totally, 31-13 at Arrowhead Stadium.
-If you didn't believe in the Chiefs before, or thought that defense was too soft, or maybe Mahomes was too young, it's now time to change your mind.
+Kansas City played a total game against Indianapolis, winning totally at Arrowhead Stadium 31-13.
+If you didn't believe in the Chiefs before or thought the defense was too soft or maybe the 23-year-old Mahomes was too young, it's time to change your mind.

-The Chiefs were magical, and for the first time all year it wasn't just Mahomes waving the wand.
-There's a reason the Chiefs won their first playoff game at home since 1993, ending a string of six home postseason losses: This looked like the most well-rounded version in team history.
+The Chiefs were magical, and for the first time all year, it wasn't just Mahomes who waved the wand.
+There's a reason the Chiefs won their first home playoff game since 1993, ending a string of six postseason losses in Kansas City: This looked like the most well-rounded squad in franchise history.
 Previous Kansas City playoff teams had great offenses or great defenses but rarely both.

-"They outplayed us, they out-coached us," said Colts coach Frank Reich at his postgame news conference.
-He noted it was the rare game where his team couldn't get its offense going: "It's beyond me how we've been so good early in the game, generally the whole year.
+"They outplayed us; they outcoached us," said Colts coach Frank Reich at his postgame press conference.
+He noted it was the rare outing where his team couldn't get its offense going: "It's beyond me how we've been so good early in the game, generally the whole year.
 I just credit their defense."

-For Mahomes, who was 27-for-41 for 278 yards, and one rushing score, this was the perfect pocket-passing Mahomes.
+The Texas Tech product went 27-of-41 for 278 yards with one rushing score, and this was the perfect pocket-passing Mahomes.
 This was the precise Mahomes.
 The patient Mahomes.
 The Mahomes with the timing of Tom Brady and awareness of Russell Wilson.

-Oh, there were a few plays featuring highlight-reel Mahomes.
-He threw one third-quarter pass sidearm for a 16-yard gain to Travis Kelce.
-It was the kind of sick throw that Mahomes has come to make look almost routine.
+Oh, there were a few plays that featured highlight-reel Mahomes.
+He threw one third-quarter pass sidearm for a 15-yard gain to Travis Kelce.
+It was the kind of sick throw that Mahomes has come to make appear almost routine.

-But mostly, Mahomes looked like he's played in 20 playoff games—calm, solid and making it look easy but in a different way.
+But mostly, Mahomes looked like he's played in 20 playoff games—calm, solid and making it seem easy but in a different way.

 You know what this means, don't you?